Space Science Institute: Description

-SSI's research program encompasses the following areas: space physics, earth science, planetary science, and astrophysics.
+SSI's research program covers the following areas: space physics, earth science, planetary science, and astrophysics.
 The flight operations branch manages the Cassini-Huygens spacecraft's visible camera instrument and provides spectacular images of Saturn and its moons and rings to the public.
 SSI participates in mission operations and is home to the Cassini Imaging Central Laboratory for OPerations (CICLOPS).

 The primary goal of SSI is to bring together researchers and educators to improve science education.
 Toward this end, the institute acts as an umbrella for researchers who wish to be independent of universities.
 In addition, it works with educators directly to improve teaching methods for astronomy.
 SSI has also produced several traveling exhibits for science museums, including Electric Space, Mars Quest, and Alien Earths.
 It is currently producing Giant Worlds.

-SSI provides management support for research scientists and principal investigators, which help them to submit proposals to major public funding agencies such as National Aeronautics and Space Administration (NASA), National Science Foundation (NSF), Space Telescope Science Institute (STSci), Department of Energy (DOE), and Jet Propulsion Laboratory (JPL) Principal investigators are supported by SSI though proposal budget preparation, proposal submission, and project reporting tools, and have competitive negotiated overhead rates.
+SSI provides management support for research scientists and principal investigators, which help them to submit proposals to major public funding agencies such as National Aeronautics and Space Administration (NASA), National Science Foundation (NSF), Space Telescope Science Institute (STSci), Department of Energy (DOE), and Jet Propulsion Laboratory (JPL) principal investigators are supported by SSI though proposal budget preparation, proposal submission, and project reporting tools, and have competitive negotiated overhead rates.

 The institute is loosely affiliated with the University of Colorado Boulder.
 SSI has obtained several grants in astrophysical sciences since 1992 from NSF and NASA funding agencies.